-To be granted candidacy status, an overseas institution must demonstrate that it:
+To be granted candidacy status, an institution must demonstrate that it:

-- 1. meets all the Requirements of Affiliation for Free-Standing Institutions Abroad; - 2. has, with the intention of meeting the Commission's Standards for Accreditation, effectively organized sufficient human, financial, learning, and physical resources into educational and other activities so that it is accomplishing its immediate educational purposes; - 3. has established and is following realistic plans to acquire, organize, and appropriately apply any additional resources needed to comply with the Commission's Standards for Accreditation within the candidacy period; - 4. currently meets the Commission's standard on Integrity, Transparency, and Public Disclosure.
+- 1. meets all the Requirements of Affiliation; - 2. has, with the intention of meeting the Commission's Standards for Accreditation, effectively organized sufficient human, financial, learning, and physical resources into educational and other activities so that it is accomplishing its immediate educational purposes; - 3. has established and is following realistic plans to acquire, organize, and appropriately apply any additional resources needed to comply with the Commission's Standards for Accreditation within the candidacy period; - 4. currently meets the Commission's standard on Integrity, Transparency, and Public Disclosure.